4/15/25~

 His only issues are that he has separation anxiety and a huge prey drive.
 We are working on the separation anxiety by very slowly increasing his time alone in the crate.
 Having another dog in the home should help, but it will be a work in progress.
 In the interim, the willingness to hire someone to come in and sit with him if you do not have someone home will be imperative.

 He will require a decent-sized fenced-in yard to run off his boundless energy.
 If you have bunnies and squirrels he will joyously chase them.
-Another dog of similar energy level would be best as sometimes he plays pretty hard.
+Another dog of similar energy level and size would be best as sometimes he plays pretty hard.

 On occasion, we have to remind him he needs to settle down, but that could get better once he has a dog buddy to play with consistently.
 He does listen to corrections very well from other dogs, but a play buddy is necessary.
 That dog will also help him down the road when left alone.